 - achieve a point average of at least 55% in their first and second year of study

 - demonstrate their ability and enthusiasm for the course in their application

-It is advisable that applicants also hold Grade A in GCSE Mathematics or higher
+It is advisable that applicants also hold Grade A in GCSE Mathematics or higher (or international equivalent).

 Please note that whilst a conditional offer can initially be made, admission onto the YCS cannot be confirmed until the results of your second year examinations are released.

 What do I get at the end of it?

 Successful students will graduate with a degree in their home subject, with the addition of 'with a Year in Computer Science'.
 A full transcript of your marks for the year you spend with us will also be available to you, and can be supplied to potential employers.

 The Year in Computer Science is assessed on a pass/fail basis.
 Credits gained during the year will not contribute to the credits required for your main degree, nor will marks contribute towards your degree classification in the main subject.
 In this respect, the YCS is similar to a 'Year Abroad/in Industry' and for this reason the YCS should be considered an integral part of your degree.

 In terms of cost, the Year in Computer Science should be viewed simply as an additional year of study.

 If you pay your own tuition fees, then you will have an extra year's tuition fee to pay.
 For those eligible, an additional year of study loan should be available to apply for - please contact the Student Loans Company to arrange this (confirming you wish to study an additional Year in Computer Science as part of your degree).